rach0022/mad9135-f20-p1-react-crud-list/README.md

 - IDEA-01 : Switch from imageURL input to a photo upload to base64 encoded string.
 Also create a custom hook, or just use a hook for the form values on change to pass around the base64 string
 - STYLE-01 : Branch to start styling the assignment on without breaking the main
+- STYLE-02 : Because I forgot netlify and the cancel button for the form, I will merge STYLE-01 onto main